Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 Grant-Frontier Park prospecting tips

-But first, a little background.
 Grant-Frontier Park is on the South Platte River just South of Evans Ave (and west of Santa Fe) in central Denver.
 This has been a popular gold prospecting location since the very beginning of US citizens coming west to prospect in what is now Colorado.
 It was the first “permanent” settlement in what’s now Denver and of course that first town was built by gold prospectors.
-In 1859 they got permission from the local Indian Chief and built three rows of log cabins on the east bank of the current park.
+In 1858 they got permission from the local Indian Chief and built three rows of log cabins on the east bank of the current park.
 Why?
 Because there was a promising gold deposit here.
 However, by the end of the summer, the miners had decided to move down to the new Auraria town forming near the confluence of The South Platte and Cherry Creek.
 They did this by floating their cabin logs downstream!

 In more modern times, this has been a popular site for summer camps to teach kids to gold pan due to ample parking and easy access to the water.
 It’s also been very popular with local prospectors because the gold is pretty darn good.
 This is partly because there’s only 0-4 feet of gravel/cobble on top of a soft slate/clay bedrock.
-It’s a special thing to be able to dig down to bedrock right in town…in fact I can only think of one other major spot like that, you’ll have to buy my book to learn about the other spot! www.findinggoldincolorado.com/buy-the-book/ to learn about the book.
+It’s a special thing to be able to dig down to bedrock right in town…in fact I can only think of one other major spot like that, youโ€™ll have to buy my book to learn about the other spot! www.findinggoldincolorado.com/fgicbooks/ to learn about the gold prospecting guidebooks (this site is A-01 in the first book).

-So now the bad news: The most popular area with local prospectors has been the area just downstream from the pedestrian bridge over the river.
-Sadly, a few years back some of the best ground with easy access was manicured into a faux panning stream.
-Please avoid the developed area and only dig in the riverbed itself…that’s where the gold is anyway 😉 For good gold, try the riverbed just upstream (or maybe just downstream?), of the manicured area.
-Look for potholes in the bedrock which are filled with sand and gravel and rocks…and gold!
+The most popular area with local prospectors has been the area just downstream from the pedestrian bridge over the river on the cobble bar on the east bank of the river.
+Some people also dig the cobble bar that appears during low water in the center of the river.
+Please avoid the developed area (along the banks) and only dig in the riverbed itself…that’s where the gold is anyway ๐Ÿ˜‰ For good gold, try the riverbed just upstream (or maybe just downstream?), of the little circle sidewalk that goes down to the river.
+Dig down and then look for potholes in the bedrock which are filled with sand and gravel and rocks…and gold!

 Denver, Colorado